 Yes I’ve taught my sons how to throw a ball, kick a ball, catch a ball.

 Yes I’ve taught my sons to pee standing/sitting/by a tree/behind a building.

 Yes I’ve coached my son’s soccer team.
 Three times.

 Yes I’ve taken my sons to watch professional, collegiate, and high school soccer, baseball, basketball, and football games.

 Yes I’ve given my sons advice on girls and dating.

 Yes I take my sons to the barbershop for haircuts.

 Yes I build Lego sets and assemble toys.

-But, I AM NOT A MAN and I can never be their FATHER.
+But, I AM NOT A MAN and I can never be a FATHER.

-Telling me Happy Father’s Day is an insult to all the loving, dedicated, compassionate, and hard working men.
-I cannot give the intangibles these wonderful men do.
+Telling me Happy Father’s Day undermines to all the loving, dedicated, compassionate, and hard working men.
+I cannot give the intangibles these men do.
 No matter how amazing a mother you are, you cannot totally compensate to a child for a missing father.
 You can pick up the ball where he fumbled but YOU WILL NEVER BE A DAD.